Hausarbeiten logo

 Table of Contents

-• The role of names and renaming in shaping identity
+• The role of names and language in shaping individual and social identity.

-• The impact of migration and displacement on individual identity
+• The impact of migration and cultural shifts on the protagonist's self-perception.

 Keywords